 Would we go back to Tombstone?
 Probably not.
 It was fun to see the history and explore a little, but I think that was enough for us.
 Think of it as a small theme park.
 If you have kids or just enjoy old west action, Tombstone may be a place you’d return to now and then.
 Otherwise, it could be a one-and-done situation.
 I would, though, plan to spend either one very long day in town, or a couple of shorter days, just to experience everything without getting too tired.

-Bisbee is a small mining town south of Tombstone near the Mexican border.
+Last on the list of must-see destinations, but not least, is Bisbee – a small mining town south of Tombstone near the Mexican border.
 We didn’t make it there, even though we had many people tell us we needed to visit.
 I learned that Bisbee does have multiple museums and mine tours, and that a large draw is the quaint town scene and surrounding landscapes.
 Photographers seem to love the area.
 If you’re looking for a picturesque drive in the desert, head on down to Bisbee.

-There you have it!
-Five lovely destinations for your southeastern Arizona explorations.
+There you have it.
+Five must-see destinations for your southeastern Arizona explorations.
+Enjoy your visit!